 You can also export to the Baker Framework using in5, and then package as a app for iPhone or iPad.
 The Baker Framework is an open source library (completely free) for Xcode (the Apple developer code editor, which is free, but requires a Mac) that can produce a standalone app or issues for Apple Newsstand.
 An Apple Developer license is $99/year (and up) and if you charge for your app (or Newsstand issues), I believe Apple will take a percentage. (demo video)

 You can also package in5 output as an app for multiple devices using PhoneGap.
-The core of PhoneGap is based on a free, open-source product and there is also a nice web service called PhoneGap Build.
-Depending on your technical comfort, the cost of this option will vary somewhat.
-The more you can do yourself, the cheaper this option is.
-Even if you prefer to use the web service (the least technical option) you can produce a single app for free and the next plan up starts at $9.99/month.
+The core of PhoneGap is based on a free, open-source product and there is also a nice web service called PhoneGap Build—which is free with an Adobe CC subscription, and super easy to use!

 *There are some costs associated with submitting to the app stores (I believe is the most costly is Apple’s at around $99/year for a single developer) which are separate from the product or service that does the “packaging” for you.